honeylouluzon/Prompt-Tutor/README.md

 Prompt Tutor supports a wide variety of AI models, enabling users to explore prompt performance across different systems and use cases.

 #### 🔧 Key Functional Features:

-- **API Key Management**: For models like OpenAI, Claude, DeepSeek, users are prompted to enter API keys, which are securely stored in the browser’s local storage.
+- **API Key Management**: For cloud-hosted models like OpenAI, Claude, and DeepSeek, users are prompted to enter their API keys.
+These keys are securely stored in the browser’s local storage.

-- **Simulation Mode**: Models like Llama and Mistral (open-source or local) operate without requiring API keys.
+- **Stateless Mode** *(for local models or keyless APIs)*: Models such as Llama and Mistral (self-hosted or open-source variants) do not require API keys.
+They can be used directly if configured through the system’s backend.

+- **Simulation Mode (Fallback Logic)**: If a model is unavailable (e.g., due to API limits or offline conditions), Prompt Tutor uses predefined logic or template responses built into the system.
+These static responses simulate LLM behavior and follow the app's evaluation structure—ideal for offline use, demos, or testing scenarios without a live model.

-- **Real-Time Model Switching**: Seamlessly switch between models with dynamic backend configuration, enabling rapid comparison and experimentation.
+- **Real-Time Model Switching**: Switch between different models on the fly with dynamic backend configuration, enabling live comparison and iterative refinement.

 #### 🧠 Supported AI Models and Their Use Cases:

 - **OpenAI (GPT-4, GPT-3.5)** – Versatile general-purpose AI, excellent for structured prompting and creative generation.
 - **Claude (Anthropic)** – Focuses on safety, alignment, and reasoning for high-trust conversations.
 - **Llama (Meta AI)** – Lightweight open models ideal for local deployment or experimentation.